alexlaurence/Electron-Shopping-List/README.md

-Shopping List app written in JavaScript & HTML using the Electron API.
+Shopping List app written in JavaScript & HTML using the Electron.js framework.

 ## Using